 “Regardless of the size of the company he or she leads, every CEO can learn to be a better nurturer of talent and builder of teams.
 Warren Bennis once observed that whether or not leadership is well understood, its impact on performance is dramatic and unmistakable.
 An Accenture study several years ago noted that the share price of companies perceived as being well led grew 900 percent over a 10-year period, compared to just 74 percent growth in companies perceived to lack good leadership.”ChiefExecutive.Net

-Having consulted with one of the best companies in the U.S. at developing leaders for over 15 years, I have learned that there are 3 ‘simple but hard’ things that they do that others don’t.
+For over 15 years, I’ve consulted with one of the finest businesses in the US at producing leaders.
+And I’ve discovered that they do 3 “simple but hard” things that others don’t.
 Any company can do these things, but most don’t.
-I’m not exactly sure why they don’t do them but I believe it is primarily because they don’t fully understand the value of having outstanding leaders and/or they don’t see that their current problems/challenges can be solved with outstanding leaders.
+I’m not exactly sure why they don’t do them.
+But I believe it is primarily because they don’t fully understand the value of having outstanding leaders.
+Or they don’t see that their current problems/challenges can be solved with outstanding leaders.

 Model the full engagement you want and participate in the process.
 When A.G.
 Lafley returned to P&G as CEO for the second time, he fully embraced the responsibility of the leadership development process and ensured that senior leaders were evaluated on their ability to develop leaders who reported to them and he consistently monitored the top 300 leaders.
 Additionally, he mentored high performers at several levels in the company.